szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make succubi and erinyes use the female winged elf animation (3170) (BGEE BG2EE EET)

-I get really annoyed by animation reuse that demand too much suspension of disbelief.
+I get really annoyed by animation reuse that demands too much suspension of disbelief.
 A good example of that is certainly this, where the Sirine animation is used for these types of fiends.
 These animations are now of female elven cleric or fighter avatars, with appropriate wings and new color palette.

-Bear in the mind this is manually design, it won't detect such fiends from other mods, if they use the sirine animation.
+Bear in the mind this is manually designed, it won't detect such fiends from other mods, if they use the sirine animation.

 ### Make some creatures immune to being cheesed with Thief Traps (3180) (IWDEE BGEE BG2EE EET)